Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 {% endcomment %}

-# CyberTraining 2021: Excited States and Nonadiabatic Dynamics Summer School
+# Excited States and Nonadiabatic Dynamics CyberTraining Workshop 2021

 ## About the Summer School and Workshop